PAS BBOXX Nigeria

 Contracted date: 20 October 2017

-Lending type: Development capital, trade finance, asset and cash flow portfolio loan
+Lending type: Development capital, revolving trade finance facility

 Since I installed PAS BBOXX in my bakery I have noticed I make more profit because I spend less on energy and have more time for production.- Annur, baker